 The first manager was a female DEI appointment, Annette Dean.
 Those familiar with the social-cultural environment in Boroko at the time would have advised it was not a suitable or safe place for an Australian woman to work.
 It was no surprise that Ms. Dean soon required a security guard to escort her between the carpark and her office each day.
 Apart from a few emails, she also failed to engage with Kokoda tour operators who had been trekking Kokoda for 18 years prior to her arrival.
 She seemed to be overwhelmed and returned to Australia soon after.

-Hillman used the traditional bureaucratic strategy of conducting endless meetings, forums and workshops and publishing glossy brochures to create an impression of busyness however the record shows there were no outcomes from any of them.
+Hillman used traditional bureaucratic strategies of conducting endless meetings, forums and workshops and publishing glossy brochures to create an impression of busyness – however the record shows there were no outcomes from any of them.

-His legacy document was the development of a KTA Strategic Plan: 2012-2015 – an impressive PR exercise but not one of the five strategies or 33 objectives were achieved.
-It was quietly shelved in 2015 after Hillman had returned to Australia and the chaos managment system that existed before his arrival continued unsbated.
+His legacy document was the development of a KTA Strategic Plan: 2012-2015 – an impressive PR exercise however not one of the five strategies or 33 objectives were achieved.
+It was quietly shelved in 2015 after Hillman had returned to Australia and the chaos managment system across the Trail prevailed.

 The following links provide an overview of the outcomes of the Annette Dean – Rod Hillman era of management: